Amlodipine (am-load-i-peen) Besilate

 Tell your doctor or pharmacist if you experience any of the following and they worry you:

-These may or may not be due to Norvapine but you should tell your doctor if they worry you.
+These may or may not be due to Norvapine but you should tell your doctor.

 Tell your doctor immediately if you notice any of the following:

 - changes in heart beat either fast or slow

 - swelling of the ankles, feet, face or hands

 - tingling or numbness of the hands or feet

 - dizziness or lightheadedness on standing up from a sitting or lying position